On this page Skip this page navigation

 There are actions we can all take to put litter in its proper place.
 You can do this by:

 - Reducing waste: giving old products new life instead of throwing them away.
-For example, using old containers for storage or support second-hand clothing stores as opposed to buying new.
+For example, using old containers for storage or supporting second-hand clothing stores as opposed to buying new.

 - Diverting waste: recycling or composting materials when and where possible to divert waste away from landfills.
 For example, by using your blue and green bins.
 When cleaning up litter, make sure you properly separate out recyclables.

 - Cleaning up litter: helping to keep your community clean by picking up and properly disposing of litter, or by organizing a community litter cleanup for others.
-Our Litter Cleanup Guide has more information on how to organize a safe and successful cleanup.
+Our Litter Cleanup Guides have more information on how to organize a safe and successful cleanup.

 - Properly disposing of waste: making sure anything that does belong in the trash, is securely placed in garbage bins to help keep our neighbourhoods clean.